 Early Intervention Before Charges Get Filed

 After making an arrest or investigating a suspected crime, the police take their evidence to the district attorney.
 The D.A. evaluates the potential case and decides what criminal charges (if any) to file.
 Usually, the prosecutor makes this decision based solely on what the police present.
-But often there's much more to the story.
+But often there is much more to the story.

 Many times our California criminal lawyers can also meet with the D.A. during this same time period.
-We can present our witness statements, our evidence and our information.
+We can present our witness statements, our evidence, and our information.

 Knowing your side of the story may affect the D.A.'s calculations.
-When the prosecutors see the whole picture, not just what the cops (or the alleged "victim") have to say, they may decide to file lesser charges (a misdemeanor rather than a felony, for example) or not to file criminal charges at all (we call this a "D.A.
+When the prosecutors see the whole picture, not just what the police (or the alleged "victim") have to say, they may decide to file lesser charges (a misdemeanor rather than a felony, for example) or not to file criminal charges at all (we call this a "D.A.
 Reject").

 Legal "Second Opinions"